mullak99/Networking_ACW/README.md

 ### Usage

-To take full advantage of the client you will need to use the commandline.
+To take full advantage of the server you will need to use the commandline.
-Once the commandline is open the client can be used like so:
+Once the commandline is open the server can be used like so:

 - Launch Server with Database path: `locationserver.exe -f <path>`